 Find out if your area has a Pre-Bag Scrimmage.
-These events normally take place the last weekend of build season and they allow teams from around the area to test their robots against each other.
-Even if (especially if) your robot is not complete come to a pre-bag scrimmage.
+These events normally take place the last weekend of build season, and they allow teams from around the area to test their robots against each other.
+Even if (especially if) your robot is not complete, come to a pre-bag scrimmage.
 Houston has had one for many years and so has the Dallas area.
+This year we will be hosting a week 0 scrimmage before the build season ends.
 It is a great time to ask a veteran team to inspect your robot for flaws or get help improving it.